Email Security and Simplification Project

 Please consult with the project team if you need assistance.

 We are looking at solutions to address anything sent via Oxmail, smtp.ox.ac.uk, maillist.ox.ac.uk or DARS (Blackbaud).
-Other third-party services which send mail from your subdomain may also be affected, but if you have queries regarding this, please contact the project team.
+Other third-party services which send mail from your subdomain may also be affected.

 The risk of doing nothing is HIGH: Google may start rejecting email from all ox.ac.uk email subdomains from the 1 February 2024 if these DNS records are not in place.